dkobauri/Drawing-PCI/README.md

 With this PCI test taker will be able to draw math shapes and formulas.

-Drawing will be saved as image.
+Drawing will be saved / downloaded as image.